fredabood/Cheat-Sheets/SQL.md

 Dimensions are attributes of our data, they are not aggregated.
 Meanwhile metrics are quantitative measurements that are aggregated.

-The `GROUPBY` clause is added to the end of a query that contains aggregation functions in order to distinguish between the dimensions and metrics in the query.
+The `GROUP BY` clause is added to the end of a query that contains aggregation functions in order to distinguish between the dimensions and metrics in the query.

 Here's an example using the same table from above.